House votes to prevent a government shutdown as GOP Speaker Johnson relies on Democrats for help

-The bipartisan tally, 336-95, showed Johnson’s willingness to leave his right-flank Republicans behind and work with Democrats to temporarily keep government running — the same political move that cost the last House speaker, Kevin McCarthy, his job just weeks ago.
+Johnson’s proposal to temporarily fund the government into the new year passed on a bipartisan 336-95 tally, but 93 Republicans voted against it.
+It was the first time the new speaker had to force vital legislation through the House, and he showed a willingness to leave his right-flank Republicans behind — the same political move that cost the last House speaker, Kevin McCarthy, his job just weeks ago.

-This time, Johnson of Louisiana appeared on track for a temporarily better outcome as the House approved the stopgap package to keep the government running into the new year.
-The Senate would act next, ahead of Friday’s shutdown deadline.
+For now, Johnson of Louisiana appeared on track for a better outcome.
+His approach, which the Senate is expected to approve by week’s end, effectively pushes a final showdown over government funding to the new year.

 “Making sure that government stays in operation is a matter of conscience for all of us.
 We owe that to the American people,” Johnson said earlier Tuesday at a news conference at the Capitol.